Azad77/backup_hashnode/ckqh4t5bi0alz7ks1ecaw4n2f.md

 ### Jointplot

-Besides shows the relationship between dependent variable(Y) and independent variable(X), it disples the distribution of X and Y.
+In addition to showing the relationship between the dependent variable (Y) and independent variable (X), it displays the distribution of X and Y.

 ```python
 # Linear regression